Adventures in Machine Learning

 6) Timing Precision

-Timing precision is an essential feature for measuring the performance of code and optimizing it for better performance.
-Python 3.7 includes higher precision timing functions that provide better accuracy when measuring the performance of code.
+Timing precision is crucial for measuring the performance of code and optimizing it.
+Python 3.7 introduces higher-precision timing functions that provide greater accuracy when measuring code performance.

 Benefits and Practical Use Cases of Higher Precision Timing Functions